-- Please note: Anglers must carry a paper copy of their license while fishing the Wisconsin-Iowa boundary waters. - Goldfish and alewife may not be possessed or used for bait in the Mississippi River.
+- Please note: Anglers must carry a paper copy of their license while fishing the Wisconsin-lowa boundary waters. - Goldfish and alewife may not be possessed or used for bait in the Mississippi River.
 Live rusty crayfish and native crayfish species are legal to use.
-All other non-native crayfish may not be possessed live. - It is illegal to fish using any method other than hook and line within 200 feet of any fishway, lock or dam on the Mississippi River. - Motor trolling is permitted on Wisconsin-Iowa boundary waters with three hooks, baits or lures per person and no maximum number of lines per - Wisconsin residents need a Wisconsin fishing license and lowa residents need an lowa fishing license to fish in these boundary waters.
+All other non-native crayfish may not be possessed live. - It is illegal to fish using any method other than hook and line within 200 feet of any fishway, lock or dam on the Mississippi River. - Motor trolling is permitted on Wisconsin-lowa boundary waters with three hooks, baits or lures per person and no maximum number of lines per boat. - Ice fishing: Angler name and address must be prominently displayed on ice fishing shelters (portable or otherwise) when not occupied or otherwise in use. - Wisconsin residents need a Wisconsin fishing license and Iowa residents need an Iowa fishing license to fish in these boundary waters.
 Residents of other states need a nonresident license from Wisconsin or Iowa.
 Regulations on these waters may differ between states.
-You must obey the regulaice fishing: Angler name and address must be prominently displayed on ice fishing shelters (portable or otherwise) when not occupied or otherwise in use. tions of the state in which you are fishing.
+You must obey the regulations of the state in which you are fishing.